d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 and handle a more general class of functions by incorporating one or more hidden layers.
-The easiest way to do this is to stack many fully-connected layers on top of each other.
+The easiest way to do this is to stack many fully connected layers on top of each other.
 Each layer feeds into the layer above it, until we generate outputs.
 We can think of the first $L-1$ layers